werthdavid/homebridge-website-to-camera/README.md

 :grey_exclamation: if `live` is enabled, the website-to-camera plugin will not expose a camera on its own!
 There will only be a server listening on the given port that offers a MJPEG live-stream.

+## Live-mode FPS

+If you set `liveRefreshInterval` to 33, the stream will be served with about 30fps.
+This will consume CPU accordingly.
+It does work but I recommend setting it to a value >= 1000 (so one picture per second) as this plugin is not optimized for fast live videos.

 # Background